hermanwenhe/TeamsFx/packages/vscode-extension/PRERELEASE.md

 > Note: This changelog only includes the changes for the pre-release versions of Teams Toolkit.
 For the changelog of stable versions, please refer to the [Teams Toolkit Changelog](https://github.com/OfficeDev/TeamsFx/blob/dev/packages/vscode-extension/CHANGELOG.md).

+### December 31, 2024

+- **Refreshed User Interface for Getting Started Experience**: We have refreshed the user interface based on the customer voices:
+  - Cleaned up the navigation in the left pannel.
+  - Updated the Create New App dialog with a clear categories.
+  - Redeisgned the walkthrough for building Teams bots and declarative agents.

+- **Direct Deeplink to Business Chat for Microsoft 365 Copilot in Teams**: Now when you are debugging your declarative agent, you can easily launch it directly inside Business Chat in Teams.

+- **Environment Variable Support for Localization Files**: You can now add envariables for lcoalized json files easily using `{{your_env_var}}` symbol.
+Teams Toolkit will translate those values during local debug, provision, and publish stage.

 ### November 26, 2024

 #### New Features